 FREE SOIL CONDITIONER If I’m buying it, I prefer bagged soil conditioner made from ground pine bark.
 It is easy to use and relatively inexpensive.
 Free soil conditioner is available, however, from several local municipalities.
 DeKalb County Public Works maintains compost piles at four locations.
 You can call your local waste disposal operator for their arrangement.

-ADD LOTS OF IT My wife and I have been landscaping around our new water feature in the back yard.
-The soil around it is pure clay, yet we want ferns, hardy begonia and seasonal annuals to thrive there.
-We spade up a section, loosening the clumps of clay, and add a two inch thick layer of soil conditioner on top of the mound.
+ADD LOTS OF IT I have been landscaping around a new water feature in the back yard.
+The soil around it is pure clay, yet I want ferns, hardy begonia and seasonal annuals to thrive there.
+I spade up a section, loosening the clumps of clay, and add a two inch thick layer of soil conditioner on top of the mound.
 I have a little 2-cycle tiller that makes short work of mixing the clay and the conditioner eight inches deep but you can accomplish the same with a shovel.
-The newly enriched soil assures me that our plants will prosper for years to come.
+The newly enriched soil assures me that the plants will prosper for years to come.

 Like most efforts, the quality of your preparation determines your outcome.
 Whether you have in mind landscape renovation, transplanting a few shrubs or installing a bed of pansies, prepare now to give your plants the soil environment they deserve.